Unicycle: Unicycle hockey

-Unicycle hockey follows rules basically similar to rink hockey, using a tennis ball and ice-hockey sticks.
+Unicycle hockey follows rules similar to rink hockey, using a tennis ball and ice-hockey sticks.
 Play is mostly non-contact.
 The sport has active leagues in Germany, Switzerland, Australia and the UK and international tournaments held at least bi-annually.
 Tournaments in the UK are held by various teams across the country usually in sports halls, but occasionally outside.
 Each tournament lasts a day and around 8 teams normally compete in a round-robin league with the winner being whoever has the most points.
 If two teams have the same number of points the winner can be decided by goal difference or a penalty shoot-out.